 The data used in this study were acquired within the CIMDEF project.
 The set-up consisted of a three-stage deployment.
 The first part of the profile was recorded between May and June 2017 by 24 short-period stations equipped with 2-Hz three-component geophones.
-The second stage was acquired between February and April 2018 and consisted in a deployment of 15 stations, while the third deployment was undertaken between July and September 2018 and 30 new

-- 120 stations were installed using the same configuration of geophones and data-loggers for all deployment stages.
+The second stage was acquired between February and April 2018 and consisted in a deployment of 15 stations, while the third deployment was undertaken between July and September 2018 and 30 new stations were installed using the same configuration of geophones and data-loggers for all deployment stages.
 The data were acquired in continuous recording at 250 samples per second (sps) during periods ranging from 28 to 60 days.
 The stations were installed along an almost linear NW-SE array with an average interstation spacing of 4.8 km, covering a total length of 320 km (Fig. 1).
 For every station, at least 28 days of continuous recording is available although in the northern and southern part of the profile, almost two months of data are available.
-For the processing, we select the - 125 vertical-component of global earthquakes (Fig. 2) with $MW \ge 5$ from the USGS catalogue.
+For the processing, we select the vertical-component of global earthquakes (Fig. 2) with $MW \ge 5$ from the USGS catalogue.
 The limited deployment time of the experiment determined the choice of $MW \ge 5$ in order to allow the use of more sources.
-A total of 81 earthquakes were selected (Table S1): 17 for the central deployment, 38 for the southern segment and 26 for the northern part of the profile.
+For each deployment, all earthquakes with MW > 5 and epicentral distance > 120° were selected.
+The selection of the minimum magnitude to be considered was taken as a balance between the signal quality of the earthquakes and the number of available sources for each deployment.
+The 163 gathered events were checked by computing the power-spectral density to confirm the existence of useful energy within the selected frequency band.
+This process gave the final selected 81 sources (Table S1).
+For the first deployment a total of 44 earthquakes were analysed and 17 proved to have useful energy.
+In the second deployment, 59 earthquakes were evaluated, from which 38 were selected for further processing.
+For the final deployment, 60 earthquakes were analysed and 26 were selected to produce the final image.